MASTERS IN THEATRE

 THC 79000 - Play Analysis

-The student is required to pass a three-hour comprehensive examination covering general knowledge in theatre history, criticism, and production.
+Students are required to pass a three-hour comprehensive examination covering general knowledge in theatre history, criticism, and production.
+The exam may not be taken until the completionof 21 credits.
 The comprehensive exam may be repeated if failed, but may be taken no more than three times.
-The department no longer requires a proficiency examination in one foreign language.

 SPRING 2020 GRADUATE COURSES